brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 # Check out the Cadetwriter

-Dave Babcock and team have done a lot of work [on an interesting project called the Cadetwriter](https://github.com/IBM-1620/Cadetwriter) that replicates a 1620-style I/O typewriter using a slightly less vintage, but sill satisfyingly mechanical IBM Wheelwriter typewriter from the 1980's.
+Dave Babcock and team have done a lot of work [on an interesting project called the Cadetwriter](https://github.com/IBM-1620/Cadetwriter) that replicates a 1620-style I/O typewriter using a slightly less vintage, but still satisfyingly mechanical IBM Wheelwriter typewriter from the 1980's.

 ![Wheelwriter](/assets/images/cadetwriter-1.jpg)